Dance Moms' Abby Lee Miller Is Getting Out of Jail Early

 Abby Lee Miller won't be behind bars for long.

-While the Dance Moms star was scheduled to be released June 21, she's now set to leave May 25.
+While the Dance Moms star was scheduled to be released June 21, the Federal Bureau of Prisons states she's now set to leave May 25.

 The 52-year-old reality star was sentenced to one year in prison in May 2017.
-She began her sentence at FCI Victorville prison in July of that year.
+She began her sentence at FCI Victorville prison in California in July of that year.

 The dance instructor was indicted in 2015 for bankruptcy fraud and concealment of bankruptcy assets.